-2. To hold an advisory vote on executive compensation (the "say on pay vote");

-3. To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered certified public accounting firm for the year ending December 31, 2015;

-4. To transact such other business as properly may come before the meeting or any adjournments or postponements of the meeting.
+- 2. To hold an advisory vote on executive compensation (the "say on pay vote"); - 3.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2016; - 4.
+To consider a non-binding stockholder proposal that requests the Company adopt a "Proxy Access" By-Law; and, - 5.
+To transact such other business as properly may come before the meeting or any adjournments or postponements of the meeting.

-Every holder of record of Common Stock of the Company at the close of business on March 3, 2015 is entitled to notice of the meeting and any adjournments or postponements thereof and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
-A list of stockholders entitled to vote at the meeting will be available to any stockholder for any purpose germane to the meeting during ordinary business hours from April 16, 2015 to April 30, 2015, at the headquarters of the Company located at 4400 Biscayne Boulevard, 10th Floor, Miami, Florida 33137.
-A proxy statement, form of proxy and the Company's Annual Report on Form 10-K for the year ended December 31, 2014 are enclosed herewith.
+Every holder of record of Common Stock of the Company at the close of business on March 1, 2016 is entitled to notice of the meeting and any adjournments or postponements thereof and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
+A list of stockholders entitled to vote at the meeting will be available to any stockholder for any purpose germane to the meeting during ordinary business hours from April 14, 2016 to April 28, 2016, at the headquarters of the Company located at 4400 Biscayne Boulevard, 10th Floor, Miami, Florida 33137.
+A proxy statement, form of proxy and the Company's Annual Report on Form 10-K for the year ended December 31, 2015 are enclosed herewith.